DrSYakovlev/ml-template-images/README.md

 will be created.
 The colour theme may be different and can be configured.

 4. Create jupyter_notebooks folder.
-This can be done via project explorer of terminal using command line.
+This can be done via project explorer or terminal using command line.
-5. In this folder create 1_data_collection.ipynb file.
+5. In this folder, create 1_data_collection.ipynb file.
 There will be more Jupyter notebooks in the project covering the entire ML pipeline.
 File format *.ipynb will authomatically be recognised as Jupyter Notebook.
 6. Open this notebook and select jupyter kernel. **You need to choose Python**
 7. In the project root directory create two files:
 - .gitignore
-(to list files/folders not to be pushed to GitHub due to size limitation or sensitive information, such as secret keys) **!!Do not push databases (datasets) or any other large files (>100MB) to GitHub.
-Store them locally with the backup copy on an external storage!!**
+(to list files/folders not to be pushed on GitHub due to size limitation or sensitive information, such as secret keys).
+<u>Do not push databases (datasets) or any other large files (>100MB) on GitHub.
+Store them locally with the backup copy on an external storage</u>.
 - requirements.txt (to list packages required to run the project and indicate their versions for compatibility)
 8. **Familiarise yourself with the [Jupyter Notebok](https://jupyter.org/) as it is going to be your main development tool in this project.**